oracle-livelabs/apex/scm-ai-agent/3-add-core-tools/3-add-supplier-evaluation-tools.md

 ## Summary

 All eight tools are now in place: the two context tools from Lab 2 (`get_user_context` and `get_browser_timezone`) plus the six procurement tools added in this lab.
-The agent can identify stock at risk, evaluate suppliers, collect delivery performance, confirm the destination warehouse, get user confirmation, and raise a purchase order, all through a single guided conversation.
+The agent can now identify stock at risk, evaluate suppliers, review delivery performance, confirm the destination warehouse, obtain user confirmation, and raise a purchase order — all through a single guided conversation.

-In the next lab, you will wire the agent to the application and run it end to end.

-You may now **proceed to the next Lab**.
+You may now **proceed to the next lab**.

 ## Acknowledgements